You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to keep something a secret or not reveal information.
-The phrase uses "wraps" metaphorically to refer to secrecy, which cannot be directly deduced from the literal meaning of "under" or "wraps."
+The idiom uses "wraps" metaphorically to refer to secrecy, which cannot be directly deduced from the literal meaning of "under" or "wraps."

 Origin: